 Tom Kelleher, Ph.D.

-Tom Kelleher is professor and chair of the Department of Advertising at the University of Florida College of Journalism and Communications.
+Tom Kelleher is a professor in the Department of Advertising and serves as Associate Dean of Graduate Studies and Research at the University of Florida College of Journalism and Communications.

 Kelleher joined the UF faculty in 2014.
 He had been a member of the faculty at the University of Hawaii and served as chairman of the School of Communications there from 2010-2013.
 He also served on the faculty at the School of Journalism and Communication at the University of North Carolina at Chapel Hill from 2004-2006.